 How can you do this?

-Rehearse each presentation at least a day before the event to iron out any wrinkles in the polling process.
+Rehearse each presentation before the event.
 The larger the event, the further in advance you’ll want to prepare.

 In your own account, create trivia questions for attendees to interact with between sessions.
-This will also ensure that when the presentation starts, the audience is already comfortable responding to polls.
+This will help familiarize them with how Poll Everywhere works.

-Place manned booths at the entrances (and exits, if separate) to the event, if you want to afford attendees an on opportunity to continue the conversation.
+Place manned booths at the event, if you want to give attendees an on opportunity to continue the conversation.